This Weeks Early Stage Lewy Body Dialogue Featured Chapter

 If you also wish to follow how Pat and I did as she has progressed into the later stages of Lewy Body, please go to the page entitled "This Week's Later Stage Lewy Body Dialogue Chapter."

 Pat passed away on July 1, 2022.
-Ron has now begun a new series entitled "Living Alone After Lewy Body."
+Ron has now begun a new series entitled "Shared Grief."
 You may go to that page to read the introduction and new chapters as they are written.
+Finally, Ron began a fourth unit, "My New Life," in July 2024, after the second anniversary of Pat's death.

 WOULD YOU LIKE TO WRITE A RESPONSE TO THIS EPISODE OF OUR JOURNEY?
 How has it affected you?
 Have you had similar experiences?
 If so, go to the "Write us and/or join our new chapter mailing list" page to send a private note to Pat and myself.
 You may also contact us at [email protected]